May 27, 2020

 Outsourcing payroll can help companies realize substantial cost reductions, both in terms of time-saving and overheads.
 It is estimated that it takes approximately one full-time person to process payroll for 250 employees.

-Depending upon the pay rates in your local market and the size of your organization, in-house payroll processing could be significantly more expensive than outsourcing.
+Depending on the pay rates in your local market and the size of your organization, in-house payroll processing could be significantly more expensive than outsourcing.
 Outsourcing is usually done at a flat rate per pay-check.
-For small businesses that are growing quickly, outsourcing can help you scale efficiently.
+For small and medium-sized businesses that are growing quickly, outsourcing can help you scale efficiently.

-Reputable payroll firms will have advanced systems and encryption software that keep your employees’ data secure.
+Reputable payroll providers will have advanced systems and encryption software that keep your employees’ data secure.

 As you’ll be transmitting large quantities of personal and sensitive information, this is of the utmost importance.